 Short-term rentals are a rapidly changing area of California real estate law.
 Lawmakers recognize the need to address the popularity of sites like Airbnb while ensuring that property owners do not lose all control over what happens to their property.
-As attorneys who have written extensively on landlord-tenant law, we keep up with legal changes to help you when you need it most.
+As attorneys who have written extensively on landlord-tenant law, our San Francisco landlord tenant lawyers keep up with legal changes to help you when you need it most.

-In worst-case scenarios, tenants and owners who use online hositng platforms (like Airbnb, HomeAway, and VRBO) and who do not comply with short-term rental regulations, could find themselves suddenly facing fines by the San Francisco Office of Short-Term Rentals.
-In cases involving a tenant who is not in compliance with the law, he or she may also be served with an eviction notice for illegal use of the property.
+In worst-case scenarios, tenants and owners who use online hosting platforms (like Airbnb, HomeAway, and VRBO) and who do not comply with short-term rental regulations, could find themselves suddenly facing fines by the San Francisco Office of Short-Term Rentals.
+In cases involving a tenant who is not in compliance with the law, they may also be served with an eviction notice for illegal use of the property.

 Although an apartment can now be rented on a short-term basis in San Francisco, an owner or tenant wishing to rent it for a short period of time must:

 - Register with the San Francisco Office of Short-Term Rentals

 - Pay a registration fee

 - Obtain liability insurance